 This channel has a larger selection of pieces to inspire, topping out at nearly 1,200 videos.
 The selection covers a range of 2D and 3D pieces from various studios and individual artists.

 There are several channels on Vimeo dedicated specifically to the art of type animation.
 And Nice Type is likely the most popular with almost 32,000 followers and close to 900 video examples.

 Matthew Buchanan, a designer and typographer, started the channel 8 years ago to highlight what he considered the best in type design and kinetic type animations.
 He also takes submissions via Vimeo message.

 The content here ranges from simple and clean type layouts to polished 3D and experimental type animations.

 Originally created by Marco Papale, Kinetic Typography Channel is another great resource for type animations and layouts.

 Over its 7 year history, KTC has amassed over 8,000 followers and a collection of almost 300 videos.

-The focus here is much more an specific “kinetic type” style videos where large amounts of text animate on and off screen, often to quotes from movies or in the form of lyrics videos for bands.
+The focus here is much more on a specific “kinetic type” style videos where large amounts of text animate on and off-screen, often to quotes from movies or in the form of lyrics videos for bands.
 This is a great resource if you are looking for this specific type of inspiration.

 Jorge Conedo Estrada is one of the most respected motion graphics designers working today.
 He’s developed his own unique voice and we even featured him in our post 10 Motion Graphics Designers To Follow On Twitter.